 Indeed, as scholarly-practitioners themselves, Piantanida, McMahon, and Llewellyn begin with a “problem of practice” as the impetus for writing the text.
 As educators, they were troubled by the “persistent narrative about failing skills, teacher flight, and privileging of rules over professional judgement” in schools (p.
 5).
-Further, they took issue with the over-simplification of these complex issues, suggesting that “… rules are necessary, but not sufficient” and that it is “crucial to recognize the importance of practical wisdom” (p.
-10) to provide context and season in the practice of education.
+Further, they took issue with the over-simplification of these complex issues, suggesting the importance of an understanding of context and development of practice-based wisdom in education.
 Their book explores how best “to create the conditions in which professionals are able to cultivate wisdom” through “embracing the stance of Scholar-Practitioner” (p.
 10).

 One of the seminal discussions of advanced practice in the professions, including education, is the notion of praxis; of being and caring, beyond the doing in practice (Schwandt, 2002).
 This stance is important as a foundational element of the book and frames the purpose of the authors, as they suggest that engaging as a scholarly-practitioner “is a way of being, the embodiment of a mindset … in which action informs understanding and understanding informs action” (p.
 3).
-The resulting sections of the book discuss dimensions of this mindset, both drawing from and creating the practical wisdom which “guides our decisions and actions as we work, day in and day out, to fulfill our responsibilities as educators” (p.
-4).
+The resulting sections of the book discuss dimensions of this mindset, both drawing from and creating the practical wisdom which informs daily engagement as an educator.
 The authors invite readers on a journey of meaning-making as a “process of always becoming as nascent sensibilities blossom into more robust and nuanced capabilities” (p.
 18).

-The body of the book invites exploration of “intertwining qualities” (p.
-4) that are critical to a scholarly-practitioner’s praxis: pedagogical wisdom, theoretical understanding, contextual literacy, ethical stewardship, metacognitive reflection, and aesthetic imagination.
-Each section offers two to three chapters that first describes the the component and then presents discussion of nuanced praxis.
+The body of the book invites exploration of components considered critical to a scholarly-practitioner’s praxis: pedagogical wisdom, theoretical understanding, contextual literacy, ethical stewardship, metacognitive reflection, and aesthetic imagination.
+Each section offers two to three chapters that first describe the component and then presents discussion of nuanced praxis.

 Pedagogical Wisdom

-The authors call us to collectively cultivate “a repertoire of pedagogical wisdom” (p.
-41) as scholarly-practitioners. where we draw from, and simultaneously create, practical wisdom.
+The authors call upon us to collectively cultivate “a repertoire of pedagogical wisdom” (p.
+41) as scholarly-practitioners, where we draw from, and simultaneously create, practical wisdom.
 By responding to emergent learning needs and the embedded “dilemmas” and “pressure points” (p.
-11), teaching is framed as a deliberate and well-informed “improvisation.”
-The section provides a more detailed consideration of some common dilemmas faced by educators in practice.
+11), teaching is framed as a deliberate and well-informed “improvisation” (p.
+33).
+Chapters 3 and 4 provide a more detailed consideration of some common dilemmas faced by educators in practice.
 The “differential in engagement” (p.
-51) among learners and teachers considers the complexity of various levels and motivations that can further lead to “disconnections between teaching and learning” (p.
-54).
+51) among learners and teachers considers the complexity of various levels and motivations that can further lead to disruptions in teaching and learning.
 Disconnection can also occur in the varieties of curricula (intended, taught, learned, and assessed), differentiation and personalized learning, and our obsession with “measurement mania” (p.
 58) to document learning.

 Theoretical Understanding

 The theoretical understanding section presents theory as a partner to practical wisdom.
-The authors suggest we “draw upon theory to articulate a rationale for one’s professional decisions and action” (p.
-63) that provides a solid base for best-informed spontaneous response in practice.
+The authors suggest we consider and articulate the theory underpinning that provides a solid base for best-informed spontaneous response in practice.
+Theory and practice generate the knowledge, collectively, in a fluid interplay.

 Contextual Literacy

 The authors refer to contextual literacy as the ability to perceive and understand various of messages across macro (state, nation, and world), mezzo (district and community), and micro (classroom and school) contexts that influence education (p.
 137).
 Education, both in practice and policy, is replete with “contestation” (p.
 142) among stakeholders, fueled by varying values and beliefs, perceptions and inconsistent information.
-The authors suggest that our cultural and individual “stories” are important lenses to come to know ourselves and others better and make sense of the what we encounter.
+The authors suggest that our cultural and individual stories are important lenses to come to know ourselves and others better and make sense of the what we encounter.

 Ethical Stewardship